HL7/cql/input/pages/06-translationsemantics.md

 #### Disable List Promotion and Demotion

-List promotion and demotion are a special case of implicit conversions and enable list-valued expressions to be passed to singleton parameters (by invoking the [.kw]#singleton from# operator) and vice-versa (by invoking the [.id]#ToList# function).
+List promotion and demotion are a special case of implicit conversions and enable list-valued expressions to be passed to singleton parameters (by invoking the <span class="kw">singleton from</span> operator) and vice-versa (by invoking the <span class="id">ToList</span> function).
 These conversions are useful for writing expressions against models with deeply nested hierarchies and variable cardinality elements, but can sometimes result in surprising overload selections and conversion choices.
 As a result, implementations may choose to enable or disable this language feature using the _disable-list-promotion_ and _disable-list-demotion_ options.
 For a more detailed discussion, see [List Promotion and Demotion](03-developersguide.html#promotion-and-demotion).

 #### Disable List Traversal